ChrisSantosLang/redscience/docs/source/usecases.rst

 For example, the best strategy in the *Volunteer* game depends upon prevailing social norms:

 #.
-Create a private universe in which you train all tools to play
+Copy your own player record to create a new universe, and copy the best
-   *Volunteer* via turn-taking (i.e. “You volunteered last time, now it’s my turn”).
-Confirm that the social norms of that universe push all tools towards turn-taking.
+   AI for the *Volunteer* game to that universe (but start its experience fresh).
+Play a turn-taking strategy against it (i.e. “You volunteered last time, now it’s my turn”).
+Make several copies of the AI in that universe.
 #.
-Create a separate private universe in which you train all tools to
+Similarly create a separate private universe in which you train all tools
-   play *Volunteer* via caste (i.e. whoever got the better deal last time gets it again).
-Confirm that the social norms of that universe push all tools towards a caste system (i.e. turn-taking backfires).
+   to play *Volunteer* via caste (i.e. whoever got the better deal last time gets it again).
+Copy in an AI from the turn-taking universe (retaining its turn-taking experience) and confirm that it switches to the caste strategy.
+Copy an AI to the turn-taking universe (retaining experience) and confirm thay it switches to turn-taking.
 #.
 Create a third private universe composed half of players copied from
    the turn-taking universe and half of players copied from the caste universe.
 Which norm survives a *Volunteer* tournament?
 Similarly test